Sohaibkundi2/36WeeksOfCode/Week-05/Week-5-1/readme.md

 It's not just a library — it's a better way of thinking about UI building.

 ---
-# Why react came ?
+# What problem react solved ?
 before comming of react , vanilla javascript or jquery were used to build application and websites but as those web application become larger, sevral problems become normal

 - manual dom manipualtion (every time get  element from html tree)